jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

     # AttributeError
     # SyntaxError

-* there is a closing quote without an opening one, so I add it since :ref:`quotes come in pairs<conventions_enclosures>`
+* there is a closing quote without an opening one, I add it since :ref:`quotes come in pairs<conventions_enclosures>`

   .. code-block:: python